zinzloun/FodHelper_BP/README.md

 ![Eh....già](ehgia.png)

-I thought that Windows managed to solve this weakness, I wouldnt call it a proper vulnerability even if is a slight difference in this context.
+I thought that Microsoft managed to solve this weakness, even if in my opinion, MS has not treated it as a proper vulnerability.
 The matter regards UAC and related IL, if you dont' know the subject I suggest to have a look at https://www.cobaltstrike.com/blog/user-account-control-what-penetration-testers-should-know.
 Here I'm going to test the weakness in a Windows 11 machine, having Defender updated ad activated.
 If you search the Internet for <b>fodhelper</b>, you will find a lot of intersting explanation and some PS script ready to use.
 Anyway I decided to try my own implementation in C#, mainly for fun, but actually there is another reasono that we will see.
 Just keep reading.

 ## A brief explanation of the test scenario